Countly/countly-server/README.md

 This repository includes server-side part of Countly, with the following features:

-* Support for mobile, web, and desktop app types
 * Session, view and event collection and reporting
 * Crash/error reporting for iOS, Android, React Native, Flutter, NodeJS, Unity, Java and Javascript
 * Rich and interactive push notifications for iOS and Android